yeadkhail/yeadkhail/README.md

 <!--
 I am well-versed in a variety of programming languages, tools, and technologies used in software development.
 Some of the key areas of my expertise include:
 -->
-- Programming Languages: Python, C++, Java, Rust
+- Programming Languages: C, C++, Java, Python, Rust
 - Database Management: Oracle SQL, Sqlite
 - Version Control: Git, GitHub